WSJ/pinpoint-editor/README.md

 4. **Configure settings**

-    Generate a new Google Maps API key by [following these instructions](https://developers.google.com/maps/documentation/javascript/tutorial) and paste it into the relevant script tag in `public/index.html`.
+    Generate a new Google Maps API key by [following these instructions](https://developers.google.com/maps/documentation/javascript/tutorial) and add it to `config.json` (under the `googleMapsAPIKey` property).

     *Optional:* To enable AWS S3 export, set these environment variables: